-It's Time to Stop Asking For Help Paying the Bills
+It's Time to Stop Asking for Help Paying the Bills

 The majority of churches persist in a practice that your givers increasingly hear as: "Please help us pay our bills."